Many local authorities face the challenge of encouraging young people to spend more time outdoors and engage in active recreation.

 Talitha: We have had fantastic feedback through feedback forms at each location.
 People love the pump track and appreciate its community-building aspect.
 The Modular Pumptrack is used and loved by children, teens and parents on skateboards, bikes and scooters.

-How does the dismantling and conversion with delivery work?
+How does relocation and reinstallation work?

 Talitha: Dismantling and relocation is carried out by our on-site staff and is a seamless process.
 Typically, the track is dismantled, packed onto a truck and transported to the next location, with the whole process taking just a couple of days.
 The flexible design of the pump track allows us to adapt the layout of each location and create new tracks that offer visitors a new riding experience.